ibm-cloud-docs/vmwaresolutions/archiref/horizon/horizon-deploy-config.md

 * After initialization, you can create a global entitlement across your Horizon 7 pods on-premises and on {{site.data.keyword.cloud_notm}}.
 * Optionally, when you use Cloud Pod Architecture, you can deploy a global load balancer (such as F5, {{site.data.keyword.cloud_notm}} Global Load Balancing Service, or others) between the pods.
 The global load balancer provides a single-namespace capability that allows the use of a common global namespace when referring to Horizon CPA.
 Using CPA with a global load balancer provides your users with a single connection method and desktop icon in their Horizon Client or workspace ONE console.

 Without the global load balancer and the ability to have a single namespace for multiple environments, users might see a confusing array of desktop icons, corresponding to the number of pods on which desktops are provisioned for them.
-For more information about how to set up Cloud Pod Architecture, see [Administering cloud pod architecture in Horizon 7](https://docs.vmware.com/en/VMware-Horizon-7/7.6/horizon-cloud-pod-architecture/GUID-07C1B313-5907-4EDB-AB2F-75F7F58BD1AF.html){:external}.
+For more information about how to set up Cloud Pod Architecture, see [Administering cloud pod architecture in Horizon 7](https://docs.vmware.com/en/VMware-Horizon-7/7.6/horizon-cloud-pod-architecture/GUID-07C1B313-5907-4EDB-AB2F-75F7F58BD1AF.html){: external}.

 Use Cloud Pod Architecture to link any number of Horizon 7 pods on {{site.data.keyword.cloud_notm}}.
 The maximum number of pods must conform to the limits set for pods in Cloud Pod Architecture.
-For more information, see [VMware Horizon 7 sizing limits and recommendations](https://kb.vmware.com/s/article/2150348){:external}.
+For more information, see [VMware Horizon 7 sizing limits and recommendations](https://kb.vmware.com/s/article/2150348){: external}.

 When you connect multiple Horizon 7 pods together with Cloud Pod Architecture, the Horizon 7 versions for each of the pods can be different from one another.
 The only limitation is that they all be Horizon 7 v7.0 or higher (that is, no mixing of Horizon 6 pods).